-A massive graffiti mural in Tahrir Square, documenting the political turmoil in Egypt, was whitewashed earlier this month.
-But the next night, several hundred artists and supporters were back, covering the wall in new images and anti-government slogans.
+A massive graffiti mural in Cairo's Tahrir Square documenting the political turmoil in Egypt was whitewashed earlier this month.
+The next night, several hundred artists and supporters were back, covering the wall in new images and anti-government slogans.

-DOAA OKASHA: It's our history there.
-This wall explains a lot of what happened in the last months.
-It's important to us.
-And they easily come and erase everything, and we don't accept that.
+"It's our history there.
+This wall explains a lot of what happened in the last months, and it's very important to us," she says.
+"They easily come and erase everything, and we don't accept that."

 After the police action, Prime Minister Hisham Kandil posted a video on his Facebook page, calling on citizens to provide ideas about how to memorialize the revolution in the square.
 Hundreds have responded.

-"Maybe [we could be] using this opportunity to remake the management system, the municipal system of the city, and without falling into the trap of doing these big, bombastic monuments and rather focus on the everyday needs that cities require.
+"Maybe [we could be] using this opportunity to remake the management system, the municipal system of the city," he says, "and without falling into the trap of doing these big, bombastic monuments, and rather focus on the everyday needs that cities require."

-MAHMOUD MOHAMMED ORABI: (Through Translator) Frankly, all what I wanted is come to Tahrir Square, sit down and eat.
+"Frankly, all that I wanted is to come to Tahrir Square, sit down and eat.
 To see what I see now: flowers, gardens, people are safe.
-I want to feel free in my country.
+I want to feel free in my country," he says.

-"To us, Tahrir Square is sacred because people died here.
-It will not lose its significance.
-And we're not waiting for renovations, the way the government speaks about them.
+"To us, Tahrir Square is sacred, because people died here.
+It will not lose its significance," Emad says.
+"And we are not waiting for renovations, the way the government speaks about them."